Siddhu290/Siddhu290/README.md

-Hi there 👋 I'm Siddhu More!
+Hi there 👋 I'm Siddharth More!

 About Me
 🔭 Currently working on Data Science and Machine Learning.